 Elaine Miller-Karas is the executive director and co-founder of the Trauma Resource Institute.
 Ms. Miller-Karas has 30 years experience in health education, teaching, social work and advocacy.
 She has co-created the Trauma Resiliency Model (TRM) and the Community Resiliency Model (CRM) and its adaptations for active duty military and veterans.
 She was TRI’s Project Manager for a State of California Innovations Grant in San Bernardino County, training community members in CRM skills.
 She has shepherded a symposium on CRM’s Implementation.
-Elaine, because of her entrepreneurship, was invited to the International Skoll Conference in Oxford, England in 2015 and 2016.
+Elaine, because of her entrepreneurship, was invited to the International Skoll World Forum in Oxford, England in 2015, 2016 and 2017.
 Elaine has presented at major conferences including the Annual Conference on Global Affairs at the University of Colorado, ISTSS and the Psychotherapy Networker.
 She authored a chapter in the book, “To the Rescue: Stories of Healthcare Workers at the Scenes of Disaster” and her book “Building Trauma Resilience, the Trauma and Community Resiliency Models”, was published by Routledge in March of 2015.
 It is available at Amazon and Barnes & Noble.

 She was the Associate Director of Behavioral Sciences at Arrowhead Regional Medical Center’s Family Practice Residency Program from 1994 until she resigned in 2006 to start TRI.
 Earlier in her career, she did her graduate internship at Stanford University’s Perinatal Outreach Program and worked there as clinician and lecturer.
 She was the founder of Helping after Neonatal Death in Santa Clara County, California and directed it for six years.
 She is also an adjunct professor at Loma Linda’s School of Social Work and Social Ecology.
 She now lives in Claremont, California with her husband, Jim and father-in-law, Kenny.
 She has two grown children, Erik and Jessica.